IBM-Cloud/watson-starter-apps/README.md

 ## Updading starter apps in Bluemix

-This instructions will help you build and deploy starter apps in bluemix.
-The boilerples are just Bluemix applications.
-Once they are running in Bluemix, you just need to use `cloud-cli` to register `metadata.json` files.
+This instructions will help you build and deploy the watson starter apps in Bluemix.
+Once they are running in Bluemix, you can use `cloud-cli` to register them as starter apps in the Bluemix Catalog.

 1. Install the [cf][cf] command-line tool.
 You need to have a [.cfignore](.cfignore)) file.
 1. Install the cloud-cli command-line tool.